pinterest/querybook/docs/admin_guide/general_config.md

 #### Environment

-Environment ensures users on DataHub are only allowed to access to information/query they have permission to.
+Environment ensures users on Querybook are only allowed to access to information/query they have permission to.
 All DataDocs, Query Engines are attached to some environments.

 Here are all the fields needed when creating an environment:

 -   Name (**required**): The name must be all letters since it will appear in the url.
--   Public: A public environment allows any users of DataHub to use.
+-   Public: A public environment allows any users of Querybook to use.
 -   Archived: Once archived, environments cannot be accessed on the website.
 -   Environment description: A short description of the environment which will appear as a tooltip on the environment picker.
 -   Logo Url: By default an environment's icon is shown as an square button with the first letter of the environment's name in it.
 You can also supply a custom image.